nminaya/grammar-nazi-bot/README.md

 -   **GrammarNazi.App**  - This assembly is the web-based application host.

 ## Run the Project
-To run this project locally you just need to clone the repo and run the **GrammarNazi.App** project.
+To run this project locally just follow this [instructions](https://github.com/nminaya/grammar-nazi-bot/wiki/Run-the-Project).
-This project interacts with Twitter and Telegram, so you will need a [Telegram API Token](https://core.telegram.org/bots#6-botfather) for the Telegram Bot and [Twitter Credentials](https://developer.twitter.com/en/apply-for-access) for the Twitter Bot.

-Then you can set the environment variables in [launchSettings.json](https://github.com/nminaya/grammar-nazi-bot/blob/master/GrammarNazi.App/Properties/launchSettings.json).

 ## License